Non-Executive Director Services

 Typically monthly or quarterly, depending on the business’s stage and complexity.
 The key is consistency.
 Regular involvement ensures the NED understands context and can add meaningful challenge rather than reactive advice.

-What skills should an SME NED have?
+What skills should a NED have?

 The most valuable NEDs bring commercial judgement, leadership experience, governance knowledge, and an understanding of scaling, funding, or exit.
 Credentials matter less than experience and decision-making credibility.